 The California Teachers Association Employees' Retirement Benefits Plan (the "Plan") is a multiemployer defined benefit pension plan, and the trust that holds the Plan's assets is a joint labor-management trust.
 Both are governed and operated in accordance with federal and state law and applicable collective bargaining agreements.
-The full requirements of law and applicable collective bargaining agreements are set forth in the formal Plan document and its related trust agreement.
+The full requirements of law and relevant terms from applicable collective bargaining agreements are set forth in the formal Plan document1 and its related trust agreement.
 This SPD provides an overview of major provisions of the Plan.
 Only eligible employees for whom contributions have been made by a Participating Employer and who have earned at least five (5) Years of Vested Service Credit or attained age 65 while employed by a Participating Employer are eligible for benefits from this Plan (or the Prior Plan).
-Lists of the Participating Employers (as of September 1, 2019) and those Employers that have ceased participating in the Plan appear in Section I.A below.
+Lists of the Participating Employers (as of January 1, 2021) and those Employers that participated prior to January 1, 2021 but have ceased participating in the Plan appear in Section I.A below.